-The American Institute of Architects (AIA) and ConsensusDocs both produce standardized contract documents in a variety of formats, including the contract types here.
+The American Institute of Architects (AIA) produces standardized contract documents in a variety of formats, including the contract types listed in this article.
 Working from an existing, professional contract template can give you peace of mind that many other construction parties are using the same terms and provisions.

 Read more about AIA contracts

 - Pros & Cons of AIA Contract Documents